-The audiological evaluation is done to determine if a hearing loss is present, and if so, to detail the type and severity of the hearing loss.
-It also may provide insight into the cause of the hearing loss as well as provide guidance for the audiologist in making appropriate treatment recommendations.
+We perform an audiological evaluation to see if a hearing loss is present.
+If so, we detail the type and severity of the hearing loss.
+It also may provide insight into the cause of the hearing loss.
+Additionally, it can provide guidance for the audiologist in making the right treatment recommendations.

 What Tests Will Be Done?

-The specific tests done during the audiological evaluation will depend on the patient’s age, and what is known already about their hearing status.
-These various tests will determine the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
-The audiologist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).
+The specific tests we do during an audiological evaluation depends on the patient’s age, and what we already know about their hearing status.
+These various tests will show the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
+The audiologist will also see if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).

 A diagnostic audiological evaluation includes pure-tone testing, bone-conduction testing, and speech testing.